 I'm a brush fan through and through and I'm a ride or die fan of the Real Techniques Expert Face Brush.
 But weirdly, I actually preferred this foundation when applied with a Beauty Blender.

-But for the purposes of this review, I used a brush and no other product (like a primer or toner spray) so I could see how the foundation looks without any performance enhancing aids.
+But for the purpose of this review, I used a brush and no other product (like a primer or toner spray) so I could see how the foundation looks without any performance enhancing aids.